Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

   First select a compatible NIC on which to create VFs and record its name (shown as PF_NAME below).

-  To create 8 virtual functions run:
+  To create 8 virtual functions on the NIC port for backhaul/midhaul traffic, run:
   (Note: do not create the SR-IOV VFs on the Host OAM NIC port, which would cause the loss of OAM connectivity)

   `echo 8 > /sys/class/net/${PF_NAME}/device/sriov_numvfs`